A Guide to Using a Trust To Protect Assets From Divorce

 Putting Your Assets in Trust Before Marriage to Protect From Divorce

-If you want to secure your funds from a potential ex-spouse for your beneficiaries, putting your assets in a trust before marriage to protect them from divorce may be your best option.
+If you want to secure your funds from a potential ex-spouse for your beneficiaries, putting your assets in a trust before marriage maybe your best option to protect them from divorce.